maattss/tdt4250-assignment2/README.md

-# tdt4250-assignment2
-TDT4250 Advanced Software Engineering - Assignment 2
+# TDT4250 - Advanced Software Engineering - Assignment 2
+Repository containing code for assignment 2.
+README will be updated later..